foundev/foundev.github.io/_posts/2016-04-07-logging-the-generated-cql-from-the-spark-cassandra-connector.md

 ---
-title: Logging The Generated CQL from the Spark Cassandra Connector
 layout: post
 ---
+<h1>Logging The Generated CQL from the Spark Cassandra Connector</h1>
 <p id="b9fd">
   This has come up some in the last few days so I thought I’d share the available options and the tradeoffs.
 </p>